 But art is far more than a hobby or a vocation: creativity has played a role in many aspects of human life throughout history.
 The development of new tools is creative work that allows us to make technological advancements.
-Art is often directly used to promote spiritual wellbeing through song, dance, poetry, and more.
+Art is often directly used to promote spiritual well-being through song, dance, poetry, and more.

 It’s clear that creative expression is central to humanity, but what do we know about creativity and overall health?

-A literature review of the connection between art, healing, and public health demonstrates some of the benefits through investigation of more than 100 studies about the impact of art on your health.
+A literature review of the connection between art, healing, and public health demonstrates some of the benefits through the investigation of more than 100 studies about the impact of art on your health.
 The research suggests that:

 The idea of “art therapy”, specifically, has existed for decades.
-Although art therapy as a profession has only existed since 1991, art therapy research suggests that art therapy improves mood and reduces pain and anxiety when offered at bedside during acute hospital treatment.
+Although art therapy as a profession has only existed since 1991, art therapy research suggests that art therapy improves mood and reduces pain and anxiety when offered at the bedside during acute hospital treatment.

 Historically, studies have found that art therapy is reported to have positive effects on symptoms like depression, anxiety, low mood, trauma, distress, poor quality of living, inability to cope, and low self-esteem.

 However, you don’t need to enroll in a formal art therapy program to reap the benefits.
 Any form of creative expression may be a useful tool in improving physical and mental health.
 Don’t have any artistic talent?
-The great thing about creativity for wellbeing is that you don’t need to be a natural talent!
+The great thing about creativity for well-being is that you don’t need to be a natural talent!
 The benefits of creative expression occur whether you’re a professional artist or a hobbyist who only creates for fun.

-While it can be challenging to make creative expression a priority amidst busy schedules, lack of familiarity about creative hobbies, or simply a shortage of motivation, there are ways to take small steps to integrate a little creativity in your life without breaking the bank – here are some examples:
+While it can be challenging to make creative expression a priority amidst busy schedules, lack of familiarity with creative hobbies, or simply a shortage of motivation, there are ways to take small steps to integrate a little creativity in your life without breaking the bank – here are some examples:

 There are many ways to flex your creative hand, and it’s important to remember that we each explore our creativity in our own way.
 This is your creative process, and yours to shape.
 Leave us a message in the comments to let us know how you explore your creativity.